Paras-is-coding/eCommerceMern/readme.md

     jwt.verify(token,process.env.JWT_SECRETKEY) -> is sync func returns data OR throw exception IF used jwt.decode(token) => we can still see data
     - Finally we check if user exist(using payload of data) then call next() otherwise next(err of user not exist)

+> role based access control(RBAC)
+- If we're loggedIn in admin route get admin features and so on
+- middlewares/rbac.middleware.js > CheckPermission(role){return middleware}
+    - add this middleware after checkLogin in route
+- CheckPermission(role){see if req.authUser is set and role matches otherwise set error accordingly}